Investigative

 I have been fighting this lawsuit for six months.
 During that time I have read every filing, every exhibit, and every affidavit Philip L. Ellison has submitted in this proceeding.
 When you are pro se, you do not have the luxury of letting anything slide past you.
 You read everything because no one else is reading it for you.

 What I found in the affidavit filings was a name I recognized: Lisa Edgecomb.
 Not as a witness.
 Not as a party.
 As the notary.
-The same Lisa Edgecomb identified on the Outside Legal Counsel PLC website, captured in a screenshot on May 16, 2026, as Ellison’s legal assistant.
+The same Lisa Edgecomb identified on the Outside Legal Counsel PLC website, captured in a screenshot on May 16, 2026, as Ellison’s legal assistant and salaried employee of his firm.

 Case